thierrymoudiki/thierrymoudiki.github.io/_posts/2025-02-27-carbon-beta.md

 ## Proposed Methodology

+__Unlike traditional methods that assume a fixed, linear relationship between stock and market returns, the approach is described in the paper in **nonlinear**, **adaptive, nonparametric, and uncertainty-aware**.__

-This study introduces a **machine learning (ML)-based, online estimation** of Carbon Beta and Carbon Shapley values.
+My study introduces a **machine learning (ML)-based, online estimation** of Carbon Beta and Carbon Shapley values.
 Key innovations include:

 1. **No assumption of a “true” Carbon Beta**
    - Uses numerical derivatives instead of a fixed linear model.